Sheet metal forming simulation: Industrial applications

 Tata Motors engineers used metal forming simulation to develop tooling and process parameters for producing a new oil pump design.
 The first prototypes that were produced closed matched the simulation prediction.

 Nissan Motor Company used metal forming simulation to address a tearing problem in a metal stamping operation.
 A simple simulation model was created to determine the effect of blank edge radius on the height to which the material could be formed without tearing.
 Based on this information a new die was designed that solved the problem.

 There are lots of sheet metal programs available in the industry as SolidWorks and LITIO.
+For high strength aluminium structures in 2x, 6x and 7x series grades, novel simulation algorithms have been developed via the Hot Form Quench (HFQ) technology platform, supported by an extensive library of alloy material cards; being then applied for the production of lightweight body-in-white, electric vehicle battery enclosures and aerospace structures.

 Nowadays FEA software's such as LS DYNA, AUTOFORM, HYPERFORM, PAMSTAMP are very good for virtual process simulations prior to product manufacturing.
 The defects such as Wrinkles, thinning and cracks can be seen in the design stage right just before the process design, results in correct process selection and reduction in lead time and save valuable money, which otherwise invested in hectic manufacturing iterations.